MiChiRose/iGeniusAI/README.md

   <p><b>The ultimate power-tool for legacy iTunes libraries on OS X 10.9 – 10.13.</b></p>
 </div>

-iGeniusAI PRO is a unified native application that brings modern LLM capabilities and advanced library restoration tools to vintage Macs.
+iGeniusAI is a unified native application that brings modern LLM capabilities and advanced library restoration tools to vintage Macs.
 It combines the AI playlist generation power of **iGeniusAI** with the library organization excellence of **iTunesMediaInfoFix**.

 ---